Orbit: Learn the game behind the glass

 Real-World Integration

-Future iterations could let players validate skills on physical machines, linking digital progress to real-world gameplay, reinforcing learning, and rewarding mastery across both environments.
+Future iterations could let players validate skills on physical machines, linking digital progress to gameplay, reinforcing learning, and rewarding mastery across both environments.

 Future Vision